 A study of the history of the English novel and its contemporary significance.
 The course will focus on selected texts from the eighteenth, nineteenth, and twentieth centuries and film adaptations of these works.
+Meets literature requirement for the breadth.

 †ENGL 336 Creative Writing: Prose [A: 3-0-0]3.